 - Avoid dangling your foot. - You may take a shower or tub bath but do not soak your incision. - Cover the incision site with a plastic covering so the site does not get wet.
-(Remove the covering after the shower.) - If you have trouble standing, you may need to use a special shower chair or stool for your safety. - If your health care provider recommends you use crutches, put weight on your foot only as directed by your health care provider. - Wear the open-toe shoe boot you received at the hospital when you walk.
-Be careful not to stub your foot. - Your health care provider will tell you when it's OK for you to shower, drive, return to work, exercise, lift, and have sex. - Alternate rest and activity. - Avoid tobacco and secondhand smoke.
+(Remove the covering after the shower.) - If you have trouble standing, you may need to use a special shower chair or stool for your safety. - If your health care provider recommends you use crutches, put weight on your foot only as directed by your doctor. - Wear the brace, splint or immobilizer as directed.

+- Exercise your toes by wiggling them back and forth. - Your health care provider will tell you when it's OK for you to shower, drive, return to work, exercise, lift, and have sex. - Alternate rest and activity. - Avoid tobacco and secondhand smoke.
 They can slow your recovery.